damonlynch/showinfilemanager/README.md

     """
     Get user's file manager, falling back to using sensible defaults for the desktop / OS.

+    The user's choice of file manager is the default choice.
+However, this is not always set correctly, most likely because the user's distro has not correctly set the default file manager.
+If the user's choice is unrecognized by this package, then reject it and choose the standard file manager for the detected desktop environment.

-    All exceptions are caught, except those if this platform is not supported by this module.
+    All exceptions are caught, except those if this platform is not supported by this package.

-    :return: If the user's default file manager is set and it is known by this module, then return it.
+    :return: If the user's default file manager is set and it is known by this package, then return it.
 Otherwise return the stock file manager, if it exists.
 If it does not exist, an empty string will be returned.
     """
 ```

-This module makes opinionated choices about the most sensible choice of file manager:
+This package makes opinionated choices about the most sensible choice of file manager:
-1. A file manager is "valid" if and only if this module knows how to handle it.
+1. A file manager is "valid" if and only if this package recognizes it, e.g. `nautilus`, `explorer.exe`.
 2. If the user's choice of file manager is valid, that file manager is used.
 3. If the user's choice of file manager is invalid or could not be determined, the stock file manager is used.